kevin-tofu/fluxfem/README.md

 ## Features
 - Built on JAX, enabling automatic differentiation with grad, jit, vmap, and related transformations.
-- Weak-form–centric API that keeps formulations close to code; weak forms are represented as expression trees and compiled to element kernels.
+- Weak-form–centric API that keeps formulations close to code; weak forms are represented as expression trees and compiled into element kernels, enabling automatic differentiation of residuals, tangents, and objectives.
 - Two assembly approaches: weak-form-based assembly and a tensor-based (scikit-fem–style) assembly.
 - Handles both linear and nonlinear analyses with AD in JAX.